Zgrxxx/Seminay-AI/README.md

 "Her" filmindeki "Samantha" yapay zekasından etkilenerek kendim için yaptığım arayüzü biraz revize ederek paylaşmak istedim.
 Oldukça sade ve kolay kullanılmasına gayret ettim. Şu adresten "https://aistudio.google.com" alacağınız bir APİ.Key anahtarını, uygulamanın ilk açılışında istenen yere girin ve kullanmaya başlayın.
 İsterseniz ayarlardan daha sonra başka key girerek değiştirebilirsiniz.

 İster hemen mikrofona konuşarak, istersenizde kapsüle çift tıklayarak açılan metin alanına yazınızı yazarak sohbete başlayabilirisniz.
 Gemini sadece sesle yanıt verecektir.
 Dediğim gibi oldukça sade yapmaya çalıştım.
 Ekran yakalama, Kamera vs. gibi özellikler çıkarılmıştır.
 Sadece sesli yanıt, sohbet içindir.
-Maalesef Google canlı bağlantılarda (WebSocket) web araması için karmaşık OAuth 2.0 yetkilendirmesi dayattığından, "Google Arama" fonksiyonunu da çıkarmak zorunda kaldım.
-Bu sorunu çok uğraşmama rağmen çözemedim maalesef, o sebeple uygulamada kullandığım (Gemini 2.5 Flash Native Audio) model sadece 2023 yılına kadar günceldir, o tarihten sonrası yok...
-Eğer bu sorunu çözen veya çözümü bilen lütfen bana da söylerse sevinirim.
+(Lakin istenirse belki gelecekte eklenebilir.)

 Ben kodlama bilen biri değilim, kodları tamamen yapay zekaya yaptırdım, o sebeple kusurlarımı mazur görün lütfen.
 "Gemini live" yeni gelişen bir teknoloji bildiğim kadarı ile ve bizde kodlarda "api_version": "v1alpha" kullanıyoruz.

 Maalesef diğer modelleri çalıştıramadım.
 Bu sebeplerden ve token limitleri veya sunucu tarafındaki sorunlardan dolayı kesinti olabilir.
-Ben kendim test için 2 saate yakın kesintisiz konuşmuştum.
 Eğer kesilirse en azından uygulamayı tekrar başlatmayı deneyiniz, muhtemelen düzelecektir.

-Dileyen dilediği gibi uygulamayı değiştirebilir, geliştirebilir veya ilham alıp kendi uygulamasına kullanabilir.
+Dileyen dilediği gibi uygulamayı değiştirebilir, geliştirebilir veya ilham alıp kendi uygulamasına kullanabilir, sizlerin takdirine kalmış...
 Herkese sevgiler...

 -------
 English translation;

-Hello Everyone,
+Greetings Everyone,

-Inspired by the "Samantha" AI from the movie "Her", I wanted to slightly revise and share the interface I originally built for myself.
+I wanted to share the interface I built for myself, inspired by the AI "Samantha" from the movie "Her," after making a few revisions to it.

 I tried to keep it as simple and user-friendly as possible.
-Just grab an API Key from "https://aistudio.google.com", enter it into the prompt when you first launch the app, and you're good to go.
-You can always change it later with a different key in the settings.
+Just get an API Key from "https://aistudio.google.com", enter it into the prompt when you first launch the app, and you're good to go.

+If you wish, you can change it later by entering a different key in the settings.

-You can start chatting either by speaking into your microphone right away, or by double-clicking the capsule to open the chat box and typing your message.
-Gemini will respond with voice only.
-As I mentioned, I aimed for ultimate simplicity, so features like screen capture or camera access have been removed.
-It is strictly for voice-based conversations.
+You can start the conversation either by speaking into the microphone right away or by double-clicking the capsule to type your message in the text field that appears.
+Gemini will only respond via voice.

-Unfortunately, because Google enforces complex OAuth 2.0 authorization for web searches over live connections (WebSocket), I had to remove the "Google Search" function as well.
-Despite my best efforts, I couldn't crack this issue.
-Therefore, the model I used (Gemini 2.5 Flash Native Audio) is only up to date until 2023; it lacks data after that...
-If anyone knows a workaround or a solution for this, please let me know, I'd appreciate it!
+As I mentioned, I tried to keep it quite minimal.
+Features like screen capture, camera, etc., have been removed.
+It is strictly for voice-based responses and chatting.
+(However, they might be added in the future if requested.)

-I am not a coder myself—I had AI write the entire codebase, so please excuse any flaws or shortcomings.
-As far as I know, "Gemini Live" is a newly developing technology, and we are using "api_version": "v1alpha" in the code.
-I couldn't get the other models to work.
-Due to these reasons, token limits, or server-side issues, you might experience occasional disconnections.
-During my personal tests, I managed to chat continuously for nearly 2 hours.
-If it disconnects, just try restarting the app; it will most likely fix itself.
+I am not someone who knows how to code; I had AI write the code entirely, so please overlook any flaws.
+As far as I know, "Gemini Live" is an emerging technology, and we are using "api_version": "v1alpha" in the code.

+Unfortunately, I couldn't get the other models to work.
+Due to these reasons, token limits, or server-side issues, there might be occasional interruptions.
+If it disconnects, try restarting the app at the very least; it will likely fix the issue.

-Feel free to modify, improve, or take inspiration from this app for your own projects.
-Sending love to everyone...
+Anyone is welcome to modify, improve, or take inspiration from this app for their own projects however they see fit—it's entirely up to you...
+Much love to everyone...

 -------